Hjh233/starter-hugo-research-group/content/publication/cooperative-catalysis-with-aldehydes-and-copper-development-and-application-in-aerobic-oxidative-c-h-amination-at-room-temperature/index.md

 ---
-title: "Cooperative Catalysis with Aldehydes and Copper: Development and Application in Aerobic Oxidative CH Amination at Room Temperature"
+title: "Cooperative Catalysis with Aldehydes and Copper: Development and Application in Aerobic Oxidative C–H Amination at Room Temperature"
 publication_types:
   - "2"
 authors: